Ladule Lako LoSarah: International

 LoSarah announced his desire, should the opportunity arise, to represent his father's homeland, South Sudan, at the international level.

 In early 2012, Lako LoSarah was named to the candidate pool for the South Sudan national football team.

 After strong performances in the 2013 AFC Cup and TPL Yamaha Division 1 League, Lako LoSarah was invited to the S.S.F.A.
 2013 CECAFA Cup preparation camp, ultimately being selected for the 20 player roster of the South Sudan national football team.
 He made his debut in a November 30, 2013 match versus the Kenya national football team.

 Coaching

 While in Illinois, LoSarah was head coach of FC Diablos, a United Premier Soccer League club based in Bloomington, Illinois.

-LoSarah is currently assistant coach of the UC Riverside Highlanders men's soccer team.
+LoSarah became an assistant coach of the UC Riverside Highlanders men's soccer team, where he spent two seasons.
+In January 2023, LoSarah was named an assistant coach of Union Omaha under new head coach Dominic Casciato.

 Personal

-He was born in Davis, California to an American mother and a South Sudanese refugee father, allowing him to represent either nation at the international level.
+He was born in Davis, California to an American mother and a South Sudanese refugee father, allowing him to be eligible to represent either nation at the international level.